Afro-Argentines: Black people in the independence and early history of Argentina

 An Afro-Argentine lancer from Rivera, Argentina (19th century).

 In 1801 the first Afro-Argentine militias were organised, under the auspices of the Compañía de Granaderos de Pardos libres de Buenos Aires and Compañía de Granaderos de Morenos libres de Buenos Aires.
 The pardos were free people of mixed European, African, and Native American, particularly Guaraní, descent, whereas the "morenos" seem to have been composed of soldiers of largely African ancestry.
-These forces were unified into the Batallón de Pardos y Morenos, also known as the Batallón Castas, at a strength of 9 companies, plus 4 auxiliary slave companies, at the time of the first British invasion of the River Plate.
+These forces were unified into the Batallón de Pardos y Morenos, also known as the Batallón Castas, at a strength of nine companies, plus four auxiliary slave companies, at the time of the first British invasion of the River Plate.
 Regimental status was gained in 1810, and the new Regimento de Pardos y Morenos participated in the Argentine War of Independence.

 In 1812, Argentine politician Bernardo de Monteagudo was not allowed as a member of the First Triumvirate, due to his "questionable mother"—i.e., African ancestry.
-Bernardino Rivadavia, also of African descent, was one of the politicians who were barred from joining the triumvirate.
-The Assembly of the Year XIII, called to establish the new independent state of Argentina, passed the law of freedom of wombs, whereby children born to slaves thenceforth were automatically free citizens, but did not free those who were already slaves.
+Bernardino Rivadavia, also of African descent, was one of the politicians barred from joining the triumvirate.
+The Assembly of the Year XIII, called to establish the new independent state of Argentina, passed the law of freedom of wombs—whereby children born to slaves thenceforth were automatically free citizens—but did not free those who were already slaves.
 Many Black people were part of militias and irregular troops that eventually became part of the Argentine Army, but mostly in segregated squadrons.
 Black slaves could, however, ask to be sold and even find a buyer if they were unhappy with their owners.